-Subsequent to December 31, 2019, the COVID-19 outbreak was declared a pandemic by the World Health Organization.
-The situation is dynamic and the ultimate duration and magnitude of the impact on the economy and the financial effect on the Company's business is not yet known.
-While the situation is changing quickly, and the ultimate impact on the Company's business is, as yet, unknown, the pandemic may result in supply chain issues, transportation delays, changes to governmental regulation and ongoing economic uncertainty, any of which may have a material and adverse effect on the Company's business, financial condition and results of operations.
+Subsequent to December 31, 2020, the COVID-19 pandemic continues to impact businesses worldwide.
+While the situation is changing quickly, and the ultimate impact on the Company's business is, as yet, unknown, the pandemic will likely continue to result in supply chain issues, transportation delays, changes to governmental regulation and ongoing economic uncertainty, any of which may have a material and adverse effect on the Company's business, financial condition and results of operations.
 The duration and impact of the COVID-19 pandemic is unknown at this time, and it is not possible to reliably estimate the length of the outbreak or the severity of its impact on the Company.
 The Company expects to remain well positioned as a business to sustain through the disruption of the COVID-19 pandemic as all product sales are completed online.